 This Summary Prospectus contains information you should know before investing, including information about risks.
 Please read it before you invest and keep it for future reference.

-The Securities and Exchange Commission and the Commodity Futures Trading Commission have not approved or disapproved these securities or passed upon the adequacy of this Summary Prospectus.
+The Securities and Exchange Commission has not approved or disapproved these securities or passed upon the adequacy of this Summary Prospectus.
 Any representation to the contrary is a criminal offense.